oscafrica/documentation/src/GOVERNANCE.md

 After a successful review, the following resources will be created for the project:

-- A category in the LibreHealth forums,
+- A category in the Open Source Community Africa forums,
 - A code repository, and
-- A project or team page on LibreHealth.io, in an area separate from mature projects, to be maintained by the project lead.
+- A project or team page on oscafrica.org, in an area separate from mature projects, to be maintained by the project lead.

 ### Incubating a Project

-The purpose of the incubation phase is for a project to show that it is gathering momentum and adheres to the "Principles & Roles" of LibreHealth projects.
+The purpose of the incubation phase is for a project to show that it is gathering momentum and adheres to the "Principles & Roles" of Open Source Community Africa projects.
 The project mentor will work closely with the project lead and there are at least quarterly informal review meetings with the mentor on how the project is doing.
 Should a mentor not be able to fulfill his/her role any more, it is the responsibility of the project lead to find another mentor.
-We advise that the project lead gives at least quarterly updates on the LibreHealth blog on how the project is doing.
+We advise that the project lead gives at least quarterly updates on the Open Source Community Africa blog on how the project is doing.

-LibreHealth will provide support to incubating projects.
-The project lead will work closely with the LibreHealth community manager as well as with the project mentor.
+Open Source Community Africa will provide support to incubating projects.
+The project lead will work closely with the Open Source Community Africa community manager as well as with the project mentor.

 ### Archiving an Incubating project